Bjournaux/SeaFreeze/README.md

 ## Examples for pure compound (pure water and ices)

-An executable Matlab live script (Example_SeaFreeze.mlx) is provided allowing to run the following examples.
+An executable Matlab live script (Matlab/examples/SeaFreeze_examples.mlx) is provided allowing to run the following examples.

 ### Single point input